 Under the California Code of Civil Procedure 335.1, you have two years from the time of the dog bite in which to file a personal injury claim.
 This is known as the statute of limitations.
 Because it can take a considerable amount of time to thoroughly investigate a dog bite claim, it is essential that you contact an experienced Los Angeles dog bite attorney as soon as possible following your attack.

-Of course the damages you are entitled to will depend on the specific circumstances surrounding your dog bite, however you could be entitled to one or more of the following:
+The damages you are entitled to will depend on the specific circumstances surrounding your dog bite.
+You could be entitled to one or more of the following: